0atman/noboilerplate/scripts/38-autism.md

 Here's the rules:

 1. If you don't operate a toy with your genitals, then it is for both boys and girls.
-2. If you DO operate it with your genitals, then this toy is not for children!j"
+2. If you DO operate it with your genitals, then this toy is not for children!"

 ---